In 2020, my friends convinced me to get a mountain bike, and it has easily become my absolute favorite way to get outside during the summer.

 *Please note that I would classify my preferred style of riding as trail riding/mini enduro.
 I do love the uphill for the workout, but I also love more aggressive blue square flow trails, and while I am still hesitant, I am willing to try black diamond downhill trails.
 I love trying easier drops and jumps (still getting comfortable with sending it on gap jumps), as well as wood features at smaller bike parks.

-When I went into go buy a bike last May, it was the beginning of a major bike shortage, so I needed to find something I liked… and fast.
+When I went into go buy a bike in May of 2020, it was the beginning of a major bike shortage, so I needed to find something I liked… and fast.
 I went into a couple shops, but they didn’t have the specifications I wanted in my price range.
 And I felt like every time I went into a shop, my budget would slowly creep up due to bikes not being in stock.

 However, on one fateful date that was meant to be, I walked into a local shop and they said they had just built out the perfect bike that I was describing to them (it was shortly after COVID restrictions had lifted, so we weren’t allowed into the shop, and we had to social distance with masks and relay information in the parking lot).
 But then they brought out my bike, and I knew that It was meant to be…